infinum/qa-handbook/Basics/Writing bug reports.md

 It is helpful to address what is attached in the bug report in order to reproduce the bug more quickly like: app logs, crash logs, screen recording, and screenshots.
 Strive to attach screenshots and screen recordings every time.

 > Note:
-> Screen recording; screenshot attached; Crashlytics, logs file attached
+> Screen recording; screenshot attached; Crashlytics; Logs file; Request file attached

-A full bug report would look like this:
+A full bug report for mobile app would look like this:

 >Title
 > User added Recipe to Favorites but tab is not refreshed right away